 We are delighted to announce that Make Your Mark UK has chosen us as Charity of the Year!

-Mark Smith of Make Your Mark UK said: “We had a great response to our call out for nominations for charity of the year partnerships which made it a tough job for the judging panel to pick a good cause to support.
-We wanted to choose a small charity where we could really help make a difference to what they are doing by giving our time and by fundraising.”
+Mark Smith of Make Your Mark UK said: “We had a great response to our call out for nominations for the charity of the year partnerships, which made it a tough job for the judging panel to pick a good cause to support.
+We wanted to choose a small charity where we could help make a difference to what they are doing by giving our time and by fundraising.”

 Follow us on social media to hear the latest news about our great new partnership!

 You can find out more about Make Your Mark UK at their website: https://www.makeyourmarkuk.co.uk/